Other Names: Neupogen®, Zarxio®, Nivestym™

 - Trouble breathing because of fluid build-up in your lungs caused by inflammation (swelling) of the lungs

-- Bleeding in lungs which may cause couching up of blood when used in healthy donors for stem cell mobilization
+- Bleeding in lungs which may cause coughing up of blood when used in healthy donors for stem cell mobilization

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.